alejandro-isaza/AIObservable/README.md

 # AIObservable

 The `AIObservable` class lets you to dispatch events to a list of observers.
 It's an implementation of the *Observer* design pattern.
 You can add and remove observers even within the notification callback and from multiple threads or queues.
-Observers are similar to delegates but you can have multiple of them.

 This implementation has a few advantages over `NSNotificationCenter`:
 * You don't need to call `removeObserver:` on the observer's dealloc, `AIObservable` uses zeroing weak references.